unsaved/eslint-plugin-sn/doc/README.md

 This supports global scope scripts with the "Turn on ECMAScript 2021 (ES12) mode" toggle on.
 Non-global legacy scopes use the scoped-es12 for the same purpose.
 Integration developers can query table sys_es_latest_script to programmatically determine the current setting of the toggle.
-N.b. as of 2025-12-19 the toggle doesn't work as has no effect on sysauto_scripts due to PRB1971520, so for now you shouldn't use global-es12 for sysauto_scripts.
+N.b. as of 2025-12-19 the toggle doesn't work as has no effect on the following tables/fields due to PRB1971520, so for now you shouldn't use global-es12 for these scriptlets.
+* cert_audit
+* sysauto_script.script, but not .condition (PRB may apply to all editable .scripts of sysauto_script descendant tables)
+* sys_atf_step_config.step_execution_generator, .description_generator
+* sys_processor
+* sys_script_fix

 ### Supported Now
 Alphabetically.